TheKikGen/MPC-LiveXplore/README.md

 Very few things have been modified in that mod :
 - empty password for root.
 Recent version of Force Firmware added a password to root acount.
-- permananent activation of ssh at boot (multi-user.target.wants/sshd.service)
+- permanent activation of ssh at boot (multi-user.target.wants/sshd.service)
 - ssh root empty password authentication in sshd_config
 - bootstrap to launch a custom scripts on a sdcard before starting MPC